EMPEROR I. Exoplanet MCMC parallel tempering for RV orbit retrieval: code

 \section{\emp ~code}

 \emp~is a modular framework that automates RV planet searches with minimal hand-tuning.
 Three high-level stages, pre-processing, run compilation, and post-processing are executed in a loop that can optionally add model `blocks' (i.e. complexity) and re-launch itself (\hyperref[fig:code-flowchart]{Fig. \ref{fig:code-flowchart}}).
-At its core lies \reddemc, the Adaptive Parallel Tempering sampler, backed by alternative engines (\emc, \dynesty, \texttt{PyMC3}) that can be swapped in through a single keyword.
+At its core lies \reddemc, the APT sampler, backed by alternative engines (\emc, \dynesty, \texttt{PyMC3}) that can be swapped in through a single keyword.

 Modelling is done via `blocks', which are Python objects that bundle 1) a computational model, 2) parameter-holding objects `specs', and 3) metadata such as dimensionality or \LaTeX~representation.
-A typical single-planet fit (1K) would include a Keplerian block plus Offset, and Jitter blocks.
+A typical single-planet fit (1K) would include a Keplerian block plus offset, and jitter blocks.
 Because every block carries its own solver, priors, and script-writing routine, new physics can be added (or removed) via one-line flags.